-Many people today are following the keto diet.
-It’s one of the trendiest diet plans.
-The diet involves avoiding foods with high carb amounts, forcing the body to use stored fat reserves as fuel once it depletes the stores of carbohydrates.
-This helps people lose weight.
+The keto diet is one of the trendiest diet plans today.
+It involves avoiding foods with high carb amounts, forcing the body to use stored fat reserves as fuel once it depletes the stores of carbohydrates.
+Resulting in weight loss.

-For achieving the most optimal results, you should pair this diet with an adequate amount of exercise.
-However, with a big shift in diet, people sometimes find it difficult to exercise at peak performance.
-Working out while you follow the keto diet is important because it’s one way to avoid the cons of the keto diet.
+For achieving optimal results, you should pair this diet with an adequate amount of exercise.
+With a big shift in diet, people can find it difficult to exercise at peak performance.
+Working out while you follow the keto diet is important for avoiding the drawbacks of the keto diet.
+You can use CKD and TKD techniques to have the energy for fitness performance.

-Tiredness will happen quicker on the keto diet.
+Exhaustion happens quicker on the keto diet.
 That’s because your body exhausts all your fuel and turns to body fats as a source of energy.
-Since your muscles aren’t accustomed during the first weeks on a keto diet, you might feel hungrier and more exhausted even when you perform a short exercise.
+Since your muscles aren’t accustomed during the first weeks on a keto diet, you might feel hungrier and tired even when you perform a short exercise.

 Swimming helps you overcome the challenges of the first few weeks of a keto diet.
 Water helps you use less energy over a longer period of time while exercising.
 The amount of fat you burn during a 30-minute swim equates to the amount of fat you burn during an hour-long jog.
 You won’t feel tired because water carries your weight.